johnmtayag/Amazon-Recommender-System/README.md

     2. High Cutoff = Mean + 3 x STD

 ## Further Anomaly Detection Using Isolation Forests
 An isolation forest is an unsupervised machine learning algorithm which utilizes binary trees to detect anomalies.
-The algorithm relies on the fact that data points located further away from the centers of distribution are more likely to be quickly separated from the rest of the points when splitting the variable space.
+The algorithm relies on the fact that data points located further away from the centers of distribution are more likely to be quickly separated from the rest of the points when randomly splitting the variable space.

 **Typical Isolation Forest Process**:
 * For each tree: